mendix/docs/developerportal/collaborate/feedback-mendix.md

 ## 3 Providing Feedback on Mendix

-1. Click on the **Feedback Button** on the right side of the screen.
+1. Click the **Feedback** button on the right side of the screen.
 2. Fill in the feedback you want to send to Mendix.
-A description of the feedback and a screenshot of the screen are optional but also recommended.
+A description of the feedback and a screenshot of the screen are optional but recommended.
-3. Click **Send Feedback**
+3. Click **Send Feedback**:

     ![](attachments/feedbackmendix.jpg)

 ## 4 Viewing Your Provided Feedback Items

 You can view your own submitted feedback items in the feedback list in your profile settings.
-Follow these steps to find the list of the provided feedback items:
+Follow these steps to find the list of provided feedback items:

-1. Click on your profile in the right top corner in the [Developer Portal](http://home.mendix.com).
+1. Click your profile in the right top corner in the [Developer Portal](http://home.mendix.com).
 2. Click **Show Profile**.
-3. Go to the **Feedback** tab.
+3. Go to the **Feedback** tab:

     ![](attachments/feedbackoverview.jpg)